greydongilmore/personal_website/content/post/wsl_docs/freesurfer.md

 ## Define subjects_dir

-FreeSurfer requires an environment variable called ```SUBJECTS_DIR```.
-This is the directory where subject data is stored.
+FreeSurfer requires an environment variable called `SUBJECTS_DIR`.
+This is the directory where subject data is stored, put this in your `~/.bashrc` or `~/.zshrc`:

 ```console
 export SUBJECTS_DIR=<path to subject data>